puneethpullemla/market-sentiment-trader-analysis/README.md

 ## Data

 - `historical_data.csv`
   Trader-level transaction data (timestamps, trade size, direction, PnL).
+ Due to GitHub file size limits, the full historical trade dataset is not included.
-  A small sample dataset is included for reproducibility.
-Full data can be provided upon request.
+A sample dataset is provided (`historical_data_sample.csv`) for reproducibility.
+Full data can be requested if needed.

 - `fear_greed_index.csv`